My application to OTC has been accepted. Now what?

 Prospective students must submit the fee at least three business days before the scheduled visa interview either electronically or by mail to the U.S. Department of Homeland Security address listed on the Form I-901.
 Students should bring a paper receipt (Form I-797) with them to the visa interview.

 Obtain copies of your immunization records demonstrating proof of vaccination for measles (rubeola), mumps and rubella (MMR) and bring these records with you to the U.S. The IP office will copy the documents for your file.
 If you are going to renew your MMR vaccine at home, please have it done at least six weeks prior to your arrival at OTC.
-A negative TB test obtained within the United States must be on file with OTC before being authorized to enroll in classes.
+A negative TB test obtained within the United States must be on file with OTC before OTC will authorize you to enroll in classes.
 TB skin tests are valid for exactly 12 months.
 TB chest X-rays are valid for five years.
 If expired, you must retest before enrolling.
 Bring your immunization records with you to OTC.

 It is your responsibility to make housing arrangements either before or after you arrive in Springfield.
 In order to avoid any unpleasant renting experience, you should carefully consider the overall condition of a residence and location when you look for a place to live.
 Be aware that rent differs depending on the conditions of the apartment or house you choose.